AnkitDroidGit/SmartTorch-AndroidWatch/README.md

 ## [Download App from Play Store](https://play.google.com/store/apps/details?id=com.freeankit.smartrorch)

-Download the apk and type your name in the textfield before start updating the background location
+Download the app and use it in your daily life